keplerlab/enhant/docs/source/parts_of_enhant.rst

 the power mode can be provided to the analysis CLI service to generate an output zip file which would have engagement and sentiment metrics.

-enhan(t) Meeting Data Viewer
+enhan(t) Data Viewer
 ----------------------------

-The enhan(t) Meeting Data Viewer where a user can view a downloaded meeting data zip file in context.
+The enhan(t) Data Viewer where a user can view a downloaded meeting data zip file in context.

-Once a basic mode meeting data zip file is loaded locally, the user can view the following details along with the time:
+Once a basic mode data zip file is loaded locally, the user can view the following details along with the time:

 -  Meeting duration